Home » Symptoms » Cat Symptoms A-Z » Skin Becomes Thicker

 Basics and possible causes

 Hormonal imbalances, for example due to an underactive thyroid, can also affect the skin structure.
-In hypothyroidism, the metabolism is slowed down, which can have an impact on skin health and lead to thickening.
+In hypothyroidism, the metabolism is slowed down, which can have effects on skin health and can lead to skin thickening.

 Typical accompanying symptoms